jgreitemann/jgreitemann.github.io/_posts/2018-10-21-type-safety-variants-and-visitors.md

 identical to `sizeof(std::string)`, the `int` alternative being significantly smaller at 4 bytes.
 In contrast, `sizeof(foo)` yields 40 bytes, where the additional 8 bytes are reserved for the index (or tag) which is itself a `std::size_t`.
-Thus, the variant knows which alternative it holds, let us test against it, and provides safe constructors and destructors.
+Thus, the variant knows which alternative it holds, lets us test against it, and provides safe constructors and destructors.
 It is still possible to attempt to access the wrong alternative, but this will be caught at run-time and an exception will be thrown.